-About SBS and Its Management
+About SBS and its Management

 SBS is a serious and chronic malabsorption disorder.
-It is the result of the physical loss of some intestine leading to a diminished ability to absorb nutrition (functional deficiency), primarily due to surgical resection.
+It is the result of physical loss and functional deficiency of portions of the intestine, primarily due to surgical resection.

 Some important treatment goals

 Lowering or eliminating the need for long-term PS and reducing complications over time